bomonike/bomonike.github.io/anthropic-certs.md

    PROTIP: That enables us to bring costs down by <a target="_blank" href="https://medium.com/towards-artificial-intelligence/i-cancelled-my-200-mo-claude-api-subscription-again-0e2175502778">using a downloaded local foundation model</a> while using Claude Code/Work.

+* <a target="_blank" href="https://www.youtube.com/watch?v=DNhjITZy7cQ">Glasswing</a> secures software.

 * Claude <strong>Dispatch</strong> enables <strong>cross-device workflows</strong> where tasks move from <strong>mobile app</strong> to desktop app which stays awake (doing whatever else).

 * <a target="_blank" href="https://medium.com/data-and-beyond/claude-can-use-your-computer-a-comprehensive-security-first-deep-dive-into-claude-computer-use-cf424f48105d">Claude "Computer Use"</a>: Because raw GUI control is powerful, but also brittle, slower, and much harder to govern, the Claude ecosystem is a layered agent system where <strong>connectors</strong> (with structured contracts) via MCP apps are preferred, browser automation (of forms on websites) is secondary, and raw full-screen (difficult to govern) desktop control is the fallback layer.

+   <a target="_blank" href="https://www.youtube.com/watch?v=julbw1JuAz0">VIDEO</a>:
+   Fun fact: 90% of code in Claude Code is written by itself, in TypeScript,
+   <a target="_blank" href="https://www.yogalayout.dev/docs/about-yoga">Yoga embeddable layout engine</a>
+   (to determine the size and position of boxes for), React,
+   <a target="_blank" href="">Ink</a> (React-like library for building interactive CLI apps in JS),
+   and
+   <a target="_blank" href="https://bun.com/">BUN toolkit</a> (acquired by Anthropic in '25).

+   <a target="_blank" href="https://www.youtube.com/watch?v=mBHRPeg8zPU">VIDEO</a>: Although Temporal is used on Claude,
+   the <a target='_blank" href="https://ccunpacked.dev">leak</a> revealed that Claude is vulnerable to the in remote access trojan from Axios 1.14.1 npm.
+   <a target="_blank" href="https://stepsecurity.io/">Get rid of the vulnerability</a>

+   The team works at around 5 releases per engineer each day.
+AI agents are used for code reviews and tests, test-driven development’s (TDD) renaissance, automating incident response, and cautious use of feature flags.
+   <a target="_blank" href="https://www.youtube.com/watch?v=ofLvTNZEHVk">"Inside Claude Code: The Architecture of AI Agents" by PY</a>
+   is a while loop.

 References:
    * https://newsletter.pragmaticengineer.com/p/how-claude-code-is-built